Intended to be Amended

 They worked on it for only 115 days.

-It took a year to get enough states to accept the Constitution due to its flaws.
-Only the promise of amendments and the dire situation of America led to it being adopted as our rule set.
+Due to its flaws, it took a year to get enough states to accept the Constitution.
+Only the promise of amendments and America's dire situation led to its adoption as our rule set.
 North Carolina and Rhode Island had still not signed on.

 The original authors of the Constitution also wrote up the Bill of Rights.
-10 amendments made to the constitution only 1 year after America adopted the document
+Ten amendments were made to the Constitution only one year after America adopted the document.

 It has been amended a total of 27 times so far.

-Most importantly, the document at its very core declares a government by the people for the people.
-If the government isn’t working for us, if aspects of the constitution aren’t working for us, then it is time to use our right to change the rules.
+Most importantly, the document, at its very core, declares a government by the people for the people.
+If the government or aspects of the constitution aren’t working for us, then it is time to use our right to change the rules.

-That 27th amendment is an interesting story as it was originally proposed back in 1789 by James Madison as part of the amendments proposed for the Bill of Rights.
+The 27th Amendment is an interesting story as it was originally proposed by James Madison in 1789 as part of the amendments to the Bill of Rights.

-In the 1980s, a college student, Gregory Watson, needed a topic for a term paper and found that this amendment had been ratified by 6 states and that no time limit was specified for how long an amendment process could take.
+In the 1980s, a college student, Gregory Watson, needed a topic for a term paper and found that six states had ratified this amendment and that no time limit was specified for how long an amendment process could take.
 His position in the paper was that this could become a modern amendment.

 Watson got a C on the paper because his professor disagreed with his position.
 Retroactively, the school changed the grade to an A.

-If you’re interested in more information of the Constitutional Convention, especially how they arrived at the Electoral College, I have a video on the topic:
+If you’re interested in more information about the Constitutional Convention, especially how they arrived at the Electoral College, I have a video on the topic: